 Students in the track must at a minimum speak Danish at a level equivalent to the Advanced Basic Danish course offered by Danes Worldwide.

-The special instructional program includes a minimum of 75 lessons of confirmation preparation and visits to churches on the island of Funen, on the island of Zealand, and in Jutland.
+The special instructional program includes ca. 75 lessons of confirmation preparation and visits to churches on the island of Funen, on the island of Zealand, and in Jutland.
 The participants attend church services so as to gain insight into the traditions and rituals of the state church.

 Who can attend the confirmation preparation program?